molily/molily.de/_testing-angular/testing-components.md

 }
 ```

-Again, this is a simple implementation that will be improved later.
+Again, this is a simple implementation we will improve later.

-Using these helpers, we are going to rewrite our spec:
+Using these helpers, we rewrite our spec:

 ```typescript
 it('decrements the count', () => {